Kurogane (manga)

+(黒鉄, Kurogane), also known as Black Steel, is a Japanese manga series written and illustrated by Kei Toume.
+It was first serialized in Kodansha's Morning Special Issue OPEN in February 1996, ran in the magazine until June 1997, it was transferred to the publisher's seinen manga magazine Morning; in August 2003, the manga went on a long hiatus. its chapters were collected in five tankōbon volumes by Kodansha; in February 2017, the manga resumed serialization under the title Kurogane Kai in Shueisha's Grand Jump magazine, which completed in October 2020 with its chapters collected in five volumes by Shueisha.

-Plot summary
+Plot

 Kurogane tells the tale of "Hitokiri Jintetsu", a boy just in his teens who has become renowned for his swordsmanship and his proficiency in killing, despite his young age.
 After getting revenge on his father's murderer, Jintetsu is forced to constantly flee from bounty hunters who wish to collect the price on his head.
 Despite the skill of these killers, none are capable of besting him in combat, and he's consistently victorious.
 The deaths that lay in wake earn him the "Hitokiri" moniker.
 Unfortunately, as fate would have it, he ends up meeting his fate not by someone of equal or even greater skill, but rather by a pack of wild dogs.
 Though he eventually slays them all, he is fatally wounded.

 A ronin named Genkichi finds him in his final moments, and he tells the man that he is ready to die so he should hurry up and finish him off.
 Genkichi informs him that he has no intention of killing him since his wounds will take care of that anyway.
 When Jintetsu finally dies of blood loss, the former samurai brings him back to his home and actually manages to revive him.
 However, there is a horrible catch.
 A great portion of the boy's body was destroyed, so in order to compensate, Genkichi constructed a partially mechanized body of steel and wood (though there is an inconsistency where the first chapter of manga shows him with a fully mechanical body, while the end of the manga portrays him as only be partly mechanical).
 Although he also managed to repair most of the killer's nerves and motor functions, he is unable to repair his vocal cords and right eye, slightly impairing the swordsman's abilities and making him mute.
 Jintetsu does not take to his revival kindly, but is forced into inaction since he isn't used to his body just yet.
 He is then given new clothes to hide his appearance, and a new sword that Genkichi also notes as being mechanized.